tsenga2/keio-quant-macro/readme.md

 ## Environment Setup

 This course requires setting up specific tools on your computer.
 For detailed instructions for both Windows and macOS, please see the [Setup Guide](SETUP.md).

-## Repository Structure

-- Weekly folders contain materials corresponding to each week's topic
-- Code samples are provided in Python/Jupyter Notebook format
-- Lecture notes are available as PDF files

 ## Archived Materials